José Garfias: 2023

 After a year away from racing due to lack of sponsors, Garfias joined MP Motorsport for the inaugural Eurocup-3 season.
 He took his maiden podium in Aragón after Bruno del Pino received a track limits penalty.
-After a string of consistent performances where he did not finish below sixth, he took four podiums in the final five races of the season, elevating him to fourth overall in the standings.
+After a string of consistent performances where he did not finish below sixth, Garfias took four podiums in the final five races of the season, elevating him to fourth overall in the standings.

 2024

 Garfias returned to the series for 2024, switching teams to Saintéloc Racing for their first full campaign in the series.
 His season began with a sixth place in wet conditions at Spa.
-However, he struggled to maintain the consistency from his debut season; a fifth place in Portimão came after he made contact with teammate Alexander Abkhazava, and although he improved his best result to fourth at Paul Ricard, he only scored four further points finishes.
-He left the series ahead of round seven and finished 10th in the standings with 52 points.
+However, he struggled to maintain the consistency from his debut season; a fifth place in Portimão came after he made contact with teammate Alexander Abkhazava, and although he improved his best result to fourth at Paul Ricard, Garfias only scored four further points finishes.
+He left the series ahead of round seven and finished tenth in the standings with 52 points.